cedvdb/route_parser/README.md

+# Route Parser

-A route parsing library.
+A route parsing package.

-Originally created by x for fluro 2.0.
-This is a slightly modified version
+Originally created by @lukepighetti for fluro 2.0.

 ## Usage